serverless/blog/posts/2018-01-15-serverless-cloudtrail-cloudwatch-events.md

 ![Slack DynamoDB CreateTable alert](https://user-images.githubusercontent.com/6509926/34838059-5222f41c-f6c2-11e7-9693-6db8dc866f05.png)

+Aw yeah.

-Awesome!
-You could implement some really cool functionality around this, including calculating and displaying the monthly price of the table based on the provisioned throughput, or making sure all infrastructure provisioning is handled through a particular IAM user, e.g. the credentials used with your CI/CD workflows.
+You could implement some really cool functionality around this, including calculating and displaying the monthly price of the table based on the provisioned throughput, or making sure all infrastructure provisioning is handled through a particular IAM user (e.g. the credentials used with your CI/CD workflows).

 Also, make sure you delete the table so you don't get charged for it: